bnema/gordon/README.md

 ## **Why ?**

-I found myself spending excessive time manually deploying my containerized applications via remote SSH.
-I needed a tool that would automate the process to quickly spin up my test environments, and since I was eager to learn Go, I decided to create it myself.
+I found myself spending too much time manually deploying my containerized web apps via remote SSH.
+I needed a simple tool that would automate the process, allowing me to quickly spin up my web apps and preferably not on someone else's computer.
+And since I wanted to learn Go, I decided to build it myself.

 ## **Installation / Getting Started / Usage**